Prof-daniel-Fiap/desafio-mule/README.md

 	* The bonus must be a random percentage from the employee salary, but not higher than 50%
 	* Make sure the resulting number has a scale of 2

-Use any tool of your choice to create the WSDL and copy it to a folder of your project.
+Use any tool of your choice to create the WSDL.

 ### 2 - Create a flow using Anypoint Studio to implement the logic for the WSDL created on item 1:

-Create a flow for this service using the HTTP and CXF components.
+You must complete the project provided in this repository with the missing processors and configuration to achieve this implementation.

+Inside the project there are two incomplete flows.
+Use the soapFlow for this item.

+Copy the WSDL create on item 1 to a folder of your project, configure CXF processor and complete the flow with necessary processors.

 The database configuration is already created as a Global Element and can be referenced by the Database processor.